Kehrlann/spring-security-architecture-workshop/4-authentication-provider/README.md

 Servlet mode; Reactive is not super different, it has `Filter`s but they are `WebFilter`s with reactive types instead, and its own reactive `AuthenticationManager`.

-In the next module, we'll look at shortcuts to handle certain types of authentications flows without having to write a filter, and to overload existing Spring Security authentication flows.
+In the next module, we'll dive deeper into overloading existing behavior, rather than implementing stuff from scratch.

 [^1]:
     To learn more about Spring Framework eventing support, check out the